fennel-ai/client/docs/pages/development/ci-cd-workflows.md

 database schema migrations.

-Consequently, the best way to roll back is to not blindly revert the commit but rather explicitly mark things as deprecated or deleted before syncing again.
+Consequently, the best way to roll back is to not blindly revert the commit but rather explicitly mark things as deprecated or deleted before committing again.

-To prevent accidental deletions of entities, Fennel requires you to first do a sync with datasets/featuresets marked as deleted and then in subsequent syncs, you are free to omit the entities from the sync call itself.
+To prevent accidental deletions of entities, Fennel requires you to first do a `commit` with datasets/featuresets marked as deleted and then in subsequent `commit`, you are free to omit the entities from the `commit` operation.
 Here is a simple example showing how to mark dataset (or featureset) as deleted.

 <pre snippet="testing-and-ci-cd/ci_cd/datasets#dataset_deleted" highlight="5"></pre>